PhD, Church History, Bob Jones University

 “Ministering to Families in the Local Church,” MBBC Church Ministries Conference, April 2001

-Dr. Saxon is a deacon and adult Sunday School teacher, Sunday School superintendent, and choir director at New Testament Baptist Church in Columbus, Wisconsin.
+Dr. Saxon is a deacon, adult Sunday School teacher, Sunday School superintendent, and choir director at New Testament Baptist Church in Columbus, Wisconsin.